mario-s/nb-bamboo-plugin/README.md

 [![Apache 2.0](https://img.shields.io/github/license/nebula-plugins/nebula-project-plugin.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-NetBeans Plugin for the Atlassian Bamboo CI server
+NetBeans Plugin for Atlassian's Bamboo CI server
+---

+The features of this plugin are similar to those of the Hudson Builders.

+Support for:

+* open in browser
+* synchronization
+* notification when a build failed and is back to successful
+* queue a build